 Organizations across the world are constantly looking at cost-effective ways to deliver training to their employees.
 In 1999, IBM managed to save a whopping $200 million in their training budget when they delivered five times the learning at one-third of the previous cost.
-With a 25% conversion rate to e-learning, Rockwell Collins reduced training expenditure by 40%.
 There are many more such success stories attributed to effective ILT to e-learning conversion.

 While ILT has its own importance in an organization’s training methodology, there are times when you look up to e-learning for an informal training strategy, especially when you are dealing with long, boring content.